Spike: Alert, lively, and a prized companion.

 Fast forward a year and you are getting ready for your morning run.
 What once was a pleasurable work-out has become a struggle of man vs. dog.
 Your running partner is bouncing off the front door, grabbing your arm and barking at the top of his doggy voice.
 Once you snap the leash onto the collar, that once precocious puppy demonstrates how those traits you admired so much have developed into a pushy, dominant 80 pound adult dog that is set on doing things his way.
 Maybe this wasn’t the right puppy for you.

-Take it from me Spike, when you decide to get a puppy or new dog, do your research into dog breeds and their characteristics.
+Take it from me, Spike, when you decide to get a puppy or new dog, do your research into dog breeds and their characteristics.
 Many of the problems that arise from dog ownership can be avoided by choosing a dog that suits your energy level and your expectations of owning a canine.
-For experienced advice, contact us about helping you choose the right breed of dog and to evaluate your potential new pet.
+For experienced advice, contact a certified dog trainer about helping you choose the right breed of dog and to evaluate your potential new pet.
+They will know first hand what the typical pluses and problems of each breed could be.